NCAR/ccpp-framework/doc/briefing.md

   compilation effectively hang).
 Signatures stay so existing host callers still link; stubbed bodies return `errflg = 1` with a clear `errmsg`.
-- **NEPTUNE**: cleanup and acceptance testing in progress.
+- **NEPTUNE**: **transitioned to capgen v1** (2026-09-01), on
-  Regular/lower-atmosphere physics builds and runs and produces results within tolerance (deviations similar to compiler changes).
+  `feature/capgen-v1`.
+Regular/lower-atmosphere physics builds and
+  runs and produces results within tolerance (deviations similar to compiler changes), and **high-altitude physics works with v1 as expected** — the acceptance item that was outstanding at 2026-06-05 is closed.
-  High-altitude physics testing is next.
-- **UFS Weather Model**: not yet attempted; SCM is the proving ground first.
-An anticipated complication is the "fast physics" called directly from the FV3 dynamical core as a separate group.
+- **UFS Weather Model**: **transitioned to capgen v1** (2026-09-01),
+  on `feature/capgen-v1` — the largest of the prebuild hosts and the one the flat-field argument passing of capgen v0 could never have served (§1).
+The anticipated complication was "fast physics" called directly from the FV3 dynamical core as a separate group;
+  **that group works with v1 as expected**, so no special handling was needed.
+- **CAM-SIMA**: **still on capgen v0 — the remaining transition, and the critical path.**  As of 2026-09-01 CAM-SIMA production builds with the original ccpp-capgen; capgen v1 support lives on **branches maintained for testing and review**, not in the production configuration.
+It is therefore *not* a consumer of `feature/capgen-v1` in the sense the other three now are.
+Because the `develop` merge and the deletion of capgen v0 + `ccpp-prebuild` are gated on this transition (FU-034), its two gating items — the constituent-ordering re-baseline (FU-018/FU-030) and the compat-layer removal plan (FU-013) — are now blockers on the entire v1 rollout, not just on CAM-SIMA.
+What follows is the state of that v1 branch work.
-- **CAM-SIMA**: **reconnected (2026-06-03 → 06-05).**  capgen now
+  **Reconnected (2026-06-03 → 06-05):** capgen
   drives the real CAM-SIMA build on Derecho via a thin compatibility layer (`cime_config/capgen_compat/`, in the CAM-SIMA tree) that re-implements original ccpp-capgen's Python API surface